 Time spent outdoors in nature can have many health benefits, including reducing stress and increasing cardiovascular health.

-We've gathered a list of Extension sponsored activities as well as opportunities from recommended sources to give you and your family ideas for fun and educational things to do at home, nearby, inside or outside.
+Here are some Extension sponsored activities as well as opportunities from recommended sources to give you and your family ideas for fun and educational things to do at home, nearby, inside or outside.

 If you are not familiar with forest bathing, now is a great time to try it.
 It’s a mixture of meditation, yoga and hiking, paying close attention to your surroundings while enjoying a slow and mindful hike.